Joe Haines spared these goslings. Photo by James Prosek.

 What’s on your menu this weekend?
 How about rabbit, beaver, snapping turtle, muskrat, possum, woodchuck, raccoon, black crow, pheasant, wild turkey?
 Ya just never know what could end up on Bridgeport native Joe Haines’ table.
 He’s Connecticut’s wilderness warrior.

-Grab your favorite beverage for an account of this simply adventurous man’s world that first appeared in Connecticut Magazine.
-This story is also a featured chapter in my book Connecticut Characters: Personalities Spicing Up The Nutmeg State.
+Grab your favorite beverage for OIB’s annual account of this simply adventurous man’s world that first appeared in Connecticut Magazine.
+A special thanks to all my OIB friends.
+Grateful for your readership and support.

 Once Muriel Haines’ five friends inhaled the aromas coming from the kitchen, her husband Joe had them practically eating out of his hands.
 The white wine bubbling in the stovetop pan with the falling-off-the-bones meat sweetened their nostrils beyond their ability to resist.

 “Wow, what is that you’re cooking?” one of Muriel’s friends remarked.

 “Would you like to try some?”
 Joe Haines responded.
 “It’s just about ready.
 Pull up a seat.”

 It seemed to the visitors, under these irresistible culinary circumstances, much too impolite to say no. Haines placed paper plates and utensils all around the table.
 Within seconds Muriel’s friends tore into the meat like a wolf ambushing a lamb.

 “This is delicious,” beamed one of Muriel’s friends, poking at the remains.
 “But these bones seem so small for chicken?”